dieselfox1/fincommerce/packages/js/email-editor/README.md

 #### Rich-text

-The **Personalization tags** feature relies on the `@wordpress/rich-text` package, which is included in both the Gutenberg plugin and WordPress core.
+The **Personalization tags** feature relies on the `@finpress/rich-text` package, which is included in both the Gutenberg plugin and finpress core.
-To ensure the correct functionality of the Email Editor and its features, you must use **at least version 7.14.0** of the `@wordpress/rich-text` package.
+To ensure the correct functionality of the Email Editor and its features, you must use **at least version 7.14.0** of the `@finpress/rich-text` package.
 The required minimum version of this package is stored in the assets directory.
-If your WordPress installation does not use the Gutenberg plugin or does not include the required version, replace the existing `@wordpress/rich-text` package with the one provided in the assets directory.
+If your finpress installation does not use the Gutenberg plugin or does not include the required version, replace the existing `@finpress/rich-text` package with the one provided in the assets directory.

 ### Email Editor

 -   Bootstrapped in the plugin in the [email editor controller](https://github.com/mailpoet/mailpoet/blob/13bf305aeb29bbadd0695ee02a3735e62cc4f21f/mailpoet/lib/EmailEditor/Integrations/MailPoet/EmailEditor.php)
 -   **Components folder** - basically the whole UI of the editor.
 Most of Gutenberg's blocks magic happens in block-editor folder.
 -   **Hooks folder** – several custom hooks mostly to help us pass around data and process data from the store or combine them from multiple stores.
--   **Store folder** – classic `wordpress/data` store.
+-   **Store folder** – classic `finpress/data` store.
 We try to use stores from packages we build on as much as possible, but sometimes we need to add an action etc.
 -   **Layouts folder** – contains one layout.
 Gutenberg support flex, grid but these can't be used because email clients don't support them.
 Flex-email is restricted layout that supports some features from flex.
 It is used for buttons.
 -   **Blocks folder** – when we add support for block, we usually need to do some adjustments and hide some styling options.
 This is done via Blocks API and save in this folder.
 -   **Lock-unlock** – key to open the Pandora box with private components from WP packages